Venezuela says captured US spy sought to sabotage power grid

 The office gave the U.S. suspect’s name as Matthew John Heath.

-The prosecutor showed pictures of equipment allegedly seized with the group, including a grenade launcher, plastic explosives, a satellite phone and a bag of U.S. dollars.
-Authorities said cellphones taken from the men when they were arrested last week include images of a large bridge in Zulia state and oil refineries.
+The prosecutor showed pictures of equipment allegedly seized from the group, including a grenade launcher, plastic explosives, a satellite phone and a bag of U.S. dollars.
+Authorities said cellphones taken from the men when they were arrested last week include images of a large bridge in Zulia state and dilapidated oil refineries in Falcon state.

 “Everything here could qualifies as a lethal weapon designed to cause harm and to promote assassinations, crimes against the people of Venezuela,” said Saab, who also accused the man of planning to open a drug trafficking route through Venezuela.